 Some weeks ago, a Yoga class particularly the traditional Tibetan practice called Lu Jong was announced at the Civic Center just across the street where we live.
 I joined because Yoga has always appealed to me, and it is also a good way to meet new friends.
 I go to session two times a week every Tuesday and Friday evenings.

-I got interested because some friends in Davao are practicing the Ashtanga yoga and has always been talking well about it.
-I made a research about Lu Jong and was convinced because it´s an ancient healing practice without difficult body positions.
+I got interested because some friends in Davao are practicing the Ashtanga yoga and have always been talking well about it.
+I made a research about Lu Jong and was convinced because it’s an ancient healing practice without difficult body positions.

-Lu Jong also helps the body achieve resistance to diseases, develops mental clarity and balances your emotions and energy according to the information that I got.
+Lu Jong also helps the body achieve resistance to diseases, develops mental clarity, and balances your emotions and energy according to the information that I got.
 I am also hoping that it will also improve my ability to integrate better in the community here.
-I can say that joining the classes is well worth it and I’m looking forward to continue my training 🙂
+I can say that joining the classes is well worth it and I’m looking forward to continuing my training 🙂